-ETO generally funds maintenance capital expenditures and distributions with cash flows from operating activities.
-ETO generally expects to funds growth capital expenditures with proceeds of borrowings under ETO credit facilities, along with cash from operations.
+We generally fund maintenance capital expenditures and distributions with cash flows from operating activities.
+We generally expect to fund growth capital expenditures with proceeds of borrowings under ETO credit facilities, along with cash from operations.

-As of December 31, 2019, in addition to \$253 million of cash on hand, ETO had available capacity under the ETO Credit Facilities of \$1.71 billion.
-Based on ETO's current estimates, ETO expects to utilize capacity under the ETO Credit Facilities, along with cash from operations, to fund ETO's announced growth capital expenditures and working capital needs through the end of 2020; however, ETO may issue debt or equity securities prior to that time as ETO deems prudent to provide liquidity for new capital projects, to maintain investment grade credit metrics or other partnership purposes.
+As of December 31, 2019, in addition to \$253 million of cash on hand, we had available capacity under the ETO Credit Facilities of \$1.71 billion.
+Based on our current estimates, we expect to utilize capacity under the ETO Credit Facilities, along with cash from operations, to fund our announced growth capital expenditures and working capital needs through the end of 2020; however, we may issue debt or equity securities prior to that time as we deem prudent to provide liquidity for new capital projects, to maintain investment grade credit metrics or other partnership purposes.